 Learning Syllables Helps Early Readers

 Syllables are fantastic for helping children with recognizing important language sound patterns that help with learning to read and write.
-Learn all you need to know to help your child or student excel.

 Words like rhinoceros, temperature, explanation, binoculars, barbeque, and other longer words can be incredibly intimidating for children to read.
 They may skip over or shrug their shoulders at simple compound words like firetruck, cupcake, and piggybank just based on their length alone.